jedi-academy/learn-4711/data/assignments/assignment1.md

 member.

 Submit a readme *text* file, or a submission comment, to the lab dropbox.
-It should contain a link to your **team**'s github repository.
+It should contain a link to your **team**'s github repository only.
 I don't need links to the member repositories, as they can be determined from the team one.
 No screenshots are needed, either, as functionality will be determined by deploying the webapp on my test system.

-Deadline: the end of week 5, i.e. 17:30 Sunday Oct 9th.
+Deadline: the end of week 4, i.e. 17:30 Sunday Feb 5th.

 ##Assignment Marking Guideline

-A marking rubric has been attached to the assignment dropboxes, similar to those used for labs.
+A marking rubric will be attached to the assignment dropboxes, similar to those used for labs.
 The assignments will be weighted equally in the marks worksheet, even if some of them have different raw scores because of their rubric.